temenostech/TemenosHypermediaAPI/README.md

 TemenosHypermediaAPI
 ====================

-The repository documents the Temenos Link Relations for Hypermedia interactions.
+The repository documents the Temenos Link Relations for Hypermedia interactions.  (switch to gh-pages branch)